anebz/nearby-search/log.md

 Saved in `all_bookings`.
 Created button to display all bookings from the user (one user for now).

 Also implemented helper functions to avoid repeating code.
 A fake booking can be done by clicking on the list or by clicking on the marker in the map.

+## 10. Ask for username and save each booking according to user

+todo: when listing all bookings, it should list all bookings from one user only keep track of user names and user id, each time a new user is added, if a user comes back, maintain the same user id.